 The Oberon and District Museum was established in 1989.
 It holds an interesting and varied collection of artefacts and memorabilia, including a 3D model of the township as it was in the 1930s.
-It has a blacksmith’s shed, an array of old farming equipment and a very old, Oberon weatherboard cottage (circa 1887) with furniture filled rooms depicting how life was lived in those early years.
+It has a blacksmith’s shed, an array of old farming equipment, a forest and timber display, and a very old, Oberon weatherboard cottage (circa 1887) with furniture filled rooms depicting how life was lived in those early years.
 There is also a huge array of photos, as well as an extensive collection of local family history.

 Entry fee is $5 per person or $12 per family.